VOLTTRON/volttron-docker/README.md

 In order to allow an external instance connect to the running volttron container one must add the -p <hostport>:<containerport> (e.g. 22916:22916)

-# Future Features

-- Add a mechanism for installing agents during the setup phase.